Stephen Poliakoff: Early life

-The second of four children, he was sent at a young age to Marlborough House School, which he hated.
+The second of four children, Poliakoff was sent at a young age to Marlborough House School, which he hated.
 He then attended Westminster School, where he attracted sufficient attention for Granny, a play he wrote and directed, to be reviewed in The Times newspaper.
+He was still at Westminister when Michael Rudman commissioned Poliakoff's first professionally produced play, "A Day With my Sister," which premiered at the Traverse Theatre, Edinburgh directed by David Halliwell in 1971.

 After Westminster, he went to King's College, Cambridge to read history but left after two years, later recalling Cambridge as "a stuffy place" and the history course as "shockingly bad".